GrimReaper2654/Notes/content/notes/Lore3.md

 A groan of agonized despair shattered the fragile calm, commanding Edward's attention.
 His gaze swerved towards the adjacent hospital bed, where the enigmatic figure known as Reaper lay, ensconced in an intricate web of bandages that concealed his entire form.
 This military aficionado, renowned for his indomitable spirit, had likewise succumbed to the merciless assault of Taj, sacrificing himself in the futile endeavour of safeguarding Edward from the clutches of the nefarious demon. <br><br>

-Tears welled in Edward's eyes as his eyes widened in shock and horror.
-“No!” he gasped, “My chem grade!
-I missed the chem cap!”
+Edward's eyes widened in shock and horror as a relisation dawned on him.
+“Nooooo!” he gasped as tears welled in his eyes, “My chem grade!
+I MISSED THE CHEM TITRATION!!!!”
 Reaper’s health mattered little to him, only chem mattered.
 An indescribable sense of guilt gnawed at Edward’s core, for he hadn’t been studying chem in the weeks that he had been unconscious. <br><br>

 Summoning the reservoirs of fortitude nestled deep within his being, Edward gingerly extended a quivering hand towards the sterile surface of the IV drip frame, resolute in his aspiration to stand up.
 "I must study chem," he lamented, an unsteady cadence marking his proclamation, "Chem is too important!" <br><br>